h1no0/h1no0/README.md

 INFJ 9w1

-i'm actually a calm person w a low social battery, but i try to adapt to others, n i'm rlly sweet to talk.
+my replies may seem cold and dry(sometims..), but im rlly sweet to talk

 idc abt pronouns, but i prefer she/her